braintree/popup-bridge-ios/README.md

     - Click **[+]** to add a new URL type
     - Under **URL Schemes**, enter a unique URL scheme, e.g. `com.my-app.popupbridge`

-1. In your application delegate, set up PopupBridge with the URL scheme:
+1. In your application delegate's `didFinishLaunchingWithOptions` method, set the return URL scheme.

     ```objectivec
     #import "POPPopupBridge.h"